As a child, England was all I knew. It was all my family knew. And then, one day, everything changed.

 - It’s cheaper than you think

 Japan is known for being expensive.
-Tokyo has come in first in Forbes most expensive cities list something like 18 out of the last 20 years, but what people don’t realize is that if you remove land from the equation, Japan is actually quite reasonable.
-Sure it helps that the houses aren’t huge, but still, I was able to enjoy a good life on the salary of a teacher.
+Tokyo has come in first in Forbes’ most expensive cities list something like 15 out of the last 20 years.
+What people don’t realize is that if you remove land from the equation, Japan is actually quite reasonable.
+It helps that the houses aren’t huge, but still, I was able to enjoy a good life on the salary of a teacher.

 - Tourists can get a special JR ticket

 This is something not many people are aware of.
 Tourists can actually get an unlimited rail pass for the JR railway, which includes the Shinkansen.
 Last I checked it was $200 for a 2-week pass.
 Now that’s pretty damn good, considering you can go from Hokkaido all the way to Kyushuu.

 - Kansai has a little bit of everything